An aerial view of Wasaga Beach, Ontario, Canada. Content zilla/Shutterstock

 Best beach for wilderness

 With a reputation for tempestuous weather and tricky access, northern Vancouver Island in British Columbia excels in wild, lonesome beaches.
 The 1.6-mile (2.5km) trail to San Josef Bay starts at the end of a 43-mile (70km) unpaved logging road from Port Hardy.
-When the forest finally parts, you'll be delivered onto a windswept expanse of crashing surf and forested sea stacks where bushes and trees have been contorted by fierce Pacific storms.
+When the forest finally parts, you’ll reach a windswept expanse of crashing surf and forested sea stacks where bushes and trees have been contorted by fierce Pacific storms.

 2. Stanhope Beach, Prince Edward Island